 Source: Rightmove.
-Last updated 12/23
+Last updated 05/25

 Broadwindsor is a petite village, just two miles from Beaminster, surrounded by the beautiful Dorset countryside.
 It is a lovely little place with a school, shop and few encroachments from the modern world.
-History states that there were signs of settlements in this area prior to the arrival of the Romans in AD 43 and the village is recorded in the Domesday book as the manor of Windesore held by Hunger, the son of Odin.
+History states that there were signs of settlements in this area prior to the arrival of the Romans in AD 43 and the village is recorded in the Domesday Book as the manor of Windesore held by Hunger, the son of Odin.

 Many of the names of people still living in the village and surrounding farms are recorded in documents dating from the 13th and 14th centuries, when many of the inhabitants were freemen.
 These names include Hallett, Paul and Studley.